Marshall10232002/5DOF_Self-Landing_Rocket/README.md

 ## 📂 How to Run

-1. Run `gain_table_generation.m` to generate the gain schedule table.
+1. Run `gaintable_6DOF_sim.m` to generate the gain schedule table.
-2. Run `observer_gain_table_generation.m` to generate the observer gain schedule.
+2. Run `observer_gaintable_6DOF.m` to generate the observer gain schedule.
-3. Run `main_simulation.m` to simulate the full rocket landing scenario.
+3. Run `Observer_full_simulation.m` to simulate the full rocket landing scenario.

 All files are located in the `matlab_code` folder.